petrushchako/Kubernetes/LearnKubernetesByDoing/README.md

 - Use `kubectl exec` to query the store-products service from the busybox testing pod.

     `kubectl exec busybox -- curl -s store-products`

+<br><br><br>

+## Deploying a Microservice Application to Kubernetes

+### Introduction
+Microservice applications can be quite complex but that complexity can offer many benefits.
+Kubernetes can help you take advantage of those benefits by making these complex infrastructures easier to manage through automation.
+In this hands-on lab, you will see the value of Kubernetes firsthand as you deploy a complex microservice architecture to the cluster and then independently scale some of its components.